 Factoring in unique rental setups

 The property in question was converted into multiple residential lets.
 They were let out on an Airbnb basis, meaning their income potential was derived from the holiday season, as opposed to throughout the year.
-Wayne had to factor this in when determining the loan’s feasibility.
+We had to factor this in when determining the loan’s feasibility.

-To make sure the loan stood on solid foundations, Wayne assessed the client’s wider background to limit any potential downsides.
+To make sure the loan stood on solid foundations, our underwriter assessed the client’s wider background to limit any potential downsides.
 Working with the valuer, we saw that the general condition of the building was consistent with what would be expected of its age and construction.
 This was the case even when factoring in required repair work.

-Additionally, Wayne could see that the borrower had vast letting experience.
+Additionally, we could see that the borrower had vast letting experience.
 This, coupled with the fact that it shouldn’t be difficult to remortgage the property at the end of the term for the exit strategy, provided a solid base for the issuing of funds for the AirBnB.

 Landlord will want to fixup their properties sooner rather than later